Jaguars' Trevor Lawrence: Listed as questionable for Saturday

-Lawrence (toe) is listed as questionable for Saturday night's playoff game against the Chargers after practicing in a limited fashion this week.
+Lawrence (toe) is listed as questionable for Saturday's game against Kansas City after practicing in a limited fashion this week.

-While Lawrence has been a mainstay on the Jaguars' injury report since hurting his toe in Week 13, he's been able to play through the issue since that time.
-There's no reason to believe that he won't active and starting this weekend, but Lawrence's official 'questionable' designation does make his status worth confirming ahead of Saturday's 8:15 ET kickoff.
+The Jaguars' QB has been a steady presence on his team's injury report since hurting his toe back in Week 13, but Lawrence has continued to play through the issue since then, and there's no reason to expect that to change this weekend.
+However, official confirmation of Lawrence's availability for the divisional round of the playoffs won't arrive until Jacksonville's inactives are posted ahead of Saturday's 4:30 p.m.
+ET kickoff.

 More News